ynput/OpenPype/website/docs/artist_hosts_nukestudio.md

 Shot names for all the related plates that you want to publish (subsets) has to be the same to be correctly paired together (as it is shown in image).
 Note the layer **review** which contains `plateMainReview`.
-This media is just h264,1920x1080 video for tha will be used as preview of the actua `plateMain` subset and will be uploaded to Ftrack.
+This media is just h264, 1920x1080 video for that will be used as preview of the actual `plateMain` subset and will be uploaded to Ftrack.
 We explain how to work with review tag in [**Reviewing**](#reviewing).

 :::important
-To to successfuly publish a shot from hiero:
+To to successfuly publish a shot from Hiero:
 1. At least one clip of your shot must be tagged with `Hierarchy`, `subset` and `handleStart/End`.
 2. Your source media must be pre-cut to correct length (including handles)
 :::